-Get advice & aggressive removal defense strategy from our Deportation Lawyers.
+Get advice & aggressive removal defense strategy from our Deportation Attorneys.

 We’ll work with you and your family to create a removal defense strategy that best fits your needs and situation.
 We have the knowledge and ability to look at a wide scope of possible solutions that are relevant to your case so we can find the best fit for you.

 Our lawyers are ready to help you with the your deportation (removal) defense needs:

 A ‘Cancellation of Removal’ is a true second-chance and one that not everyone receives.
 They’re granted only to those who can prove that their mistake was minimal and their positive contributions outweigh the bad.That said, applying for Cancellation is about more than just meeting the requirements; it’s about presenting the best explanation possible and showing the courts why you deserve a second chance to stay in the United States legally.
 With so much as stake, don’t waste this once-in-a-lifetime opportunity.
 At Nuñez & Associates, we’ll put our expertise to work for you, giving you the best shot at securing a Cancellation of Removal and avoiding deportation.